justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 		}
     ```

     >For the payment method to process payments, this must return true. `processPayment` is the initial step that is executed when a customer submits an order.
-In this way you are indicating to the Payment Engine what functionality is supported by your Payment Method.
+In this way you are indicating to the Payment Engine what functionality is supported by your payment method.

 1. `public CommercePaymentResult processPayment()`